tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 ## Objective

-Simplify and improve performances of creating tensors in Java by writing and reading directly to/from their allocated native buffers, in respect to their internal format.
+Simplify and improve performances of creating tensors in Java by writing and reading directly to/from their native buffers, while preserving their internal format.

 ## Motivation